 Backup/Restore Project Dialog Field Description Legacy/Compatibility Mode Formats the backup so that it is compatible with RM 11.2.1 or older.
 NOTE Oracle 11 Standard edition requires the use of Legacy mode regardless of the version of RM.
 The Enterprise edition is free of this limitation.
 Alternatively, you can use a workaround to take a manual backup using the current (DataPump) mode.
 See "Manual DataPump Backup for Oracle 11 Standard Edition" on page 57.
 Oracle Directory Path This field is automatically populated with the last modified server directory path for the selected project.
 Edit the path as needed.
 NOTE This field is not available in Legacy Mode.
 File Name This field is automatically populated with a name for the backup file.
 The name is based upon the project name and the current date and time.
 Edit this name as needed.
-NOTE In normal mode, the location is relative to the Oracle directory path.
-In Legacy Mode, the path to the Saved Projects directory of the RM installation is prepended to the file name.
+NOTE Normal Mode: The location is relative to the Oracle directory path.
+Legacy Mode: The path to the Saved Projects directory of the RM installation is prepended to the file name.

+Backup/Restore Project Dialog

+Field Description

+Opens a dialog to select the backup file.

+NOTE

+Normal Mode: Enter the dump file name as described for the File Name field.

+Legacy Mode: This opens a file selection dialog to choose a file name for saving to backup.

 Security Data Exports all the users that have been assigned to this project, as well as their permissions, so that they may be imported into another project.

 Buffer Size NOTE Legacy Mode only.

 This sets the temporary space available for the operation.
 The default, and maximum, buffer size is 100MB.
 You can adjust the amount if needed.